jlopez1172/Raspberry-Pi-Cluster/README.md

 🌐 Raspberry Pi Cluster: Build Your Own Mini Supercomputer

 This project is based on the official Raspberry Pi Cluster Tutorial.
 It documents the setup of a Raspberry Pi cluster used for experimenting with distributed computing, centralized file systems, and network booting.
 It uses Power over Ethernet (PoE) to streamline power and connectivity.
+Video captured the fully assembled cluster.
+Unfortunately, the file is too large to upload to the repository.

 🧠 Project Goals
 Build a functional and modular Raspberry Pi cluster